 For others, the transformation comes at a steep price.

-Tens of thousands of children are torn from their parents, who have been taken to prisons with conditions fueling a flood of reported human rights abuses.
-Observers raise alarms about the slipping of a delicate democracy, a decay threatening to ripple across the region.
-For many, fear of the gangs has been replaced by fear of the very government claiming to protect them.
+Large swaths of San Salvador remain militarized, and officers push into homes to strip-search families.
+Tens of thousands of children have been seperated from their parents.
+The crackdown has fueled a flood of reports of human rights abuses.
+And for many, fear of the gangs has been replaced by fear of the very government claiming to protect them.

 “The long term question, and what I fear, is: Is this going to become a police state?” said Michael Paarlberg, a political science professor at Virginia Commonwealth University researching El Salvador.